benbenz/katapult/README.md

 # Setting up a separate user with least permissions
 #### (manually)

-1. In the AWS web console, in the IAM service, create a group 'cloudrun-users' with 'AmazonEC2FullAccess' permissions
+1. In the AWS web console, in the IAM service, create a group 'cloudrun-users' with 'AmazonEC2FullAccess' and 'IAMFullAccess' permissions
 2. In the AWS web console, in the IAM service, create a user USERNAME attached to the 'cloudrun-users' group:
 ### Step 1
 ![add user 1](./images/adduser1.jpg)